-The knobs that control the standard heating only system
+The controls for the standard heating only system

-To heat the inside of your vehicle, turn the SELECT knob to FLOOR, turn the TEMP knob all the way to the end of the red range (full right) and turn the FAN knob to HI.
+To heat the inside of your vehicle, turn the SELECT control to FLOOR, turn the TEMP control all the way to the end of the red range (full right) and turn the FAN control to HI.
 After the vehicle is warm, the temperature and blower speed can be adjusted to maintain a comfortable temperature.

-To defrost the windshield and side windows, turn the SELECT knob to Defrost symbol, turn the TEMP knob to the end of the red range (full right) and turn the FAN knob to HI.

-To heat the inside of your vehicle and defrost the windshield and side windows at the same time, turn the SELECT knob to MIX, turn the TEMP knob into the red range, as required, and turn the FAN knob to the desired speed between LO and HI.
+To defrost the windshield and side windows, turn the SELECT control to Defrost symbol, turn the TEMP control to the end of the red range (full right) and turn the FAN control to HI.
+To heat the inside of your vehicle and defrost the windshield and side windows at the same time, turn the SELECT control to MIX, turn the TEMP control into the red range, as required, and turn the FAN control to the desired speed between LO and HI.

 On mild days you may want to ventilate your vehicle with outside air.
-Turn the SELECT knob to VENT, turn the TEMP knob to the end of the blue range (full left) and turn the FAN knob to the desired speed.
+Turn the SELECT control to VENT, turn the TEMP control to the end of the blue range (full left) and turn the FAN control to the desired speed.
 Air will be delivered through the instrument panel registers.

-Under normal conditions, the SELECT knob should be left in any position except OFF when the vehicle is parked.
+Under normal conditions, the SELECT control should be left in any position except OFF when the vehicle is parked.
 This allows the vehicle to "breathe" through the outside air inlet duct.